agude/agude.github.io/_drafts/2020-09-23-interviewing_for_data_science_positions_in_2020.md

 ### Technical Screens

 In 2015 and 2017 I had real trouble with the technical screens.
-Often they were stereotypical _engineering_ interviews where I was asked to [invert a binary search tree][tweet] or some other question that had never come up in my job as a data scientist.
+Often they were stereotypical _engineering_ interviews where I was asked to do something difficult but irrelevant, like [invert a binary search tree][tweet].
 I was able to solve these problems when I had seen them before in my studies or could come up with the _"trick"_ on the fly.
 I passed about half of my technical screens.

 [tweet]: https://twitter.com/mxcl/status/608682016205344768

 In 2020, my experience was vastly different.
-Only one screen was even close to "invert this BST", and that was a mistake where they later admitted that I was given the _software engineering_ technical hone screen accidentally.
+Only one screen was even close to "invert this BST", and that was a mistake where they later admitted that I was given the _software engineering_ technical screen by mistake.

 All of the other screens involved reasonable questions that would come up in a data scientist's daily work, like manipulating a dataset, calculating some